 How many students are accepted into the Automotive Collision Repair program each year?

-Sixteen students will be accepted each spring semester.
+Sixteen students will be accepted each semester.

 How much does the Automotive Collision Repair program cost?

 The cost is affordable: Fees for the program are competitive and MCC’s low tuition rate makes the cost of a college degree in auto body repair affordable; plus, financial aid is available for those who qualify.